Skip to main content

 Consult Dr. Ash

 Bioidentical hormone replacement therapy (BHRT) uses hormones with the same molecular structure as those your body makes.
 When started at the right time and monitored carefully, BHRT can safely improve hot flashes, sleep, mood, and bone health.
-We avoid pellet pellets in most cases and use transdermal estradiol with oral micronized progesterone.
+We avoid pellets in most cases and use transdermal estradiol with oral micronized progesterone.

 Feeling like yourself again should not come at the cost of your long-term health.